 In addition, you now have the ability to export the list of agents — probably the top requested features on the admin pages:

 You will notice you can export all or export with filters.
 You may be wondering where the filters are entered.
 Remember, an agent group allows you to add filters:

 Finally, you will notice that you can show only the agents which can be configured from this Log Insight instance.
-Remember, with multiple destination support it is possible to have the same agent reporting to multiple different Log Insight instances, but configuration can only be done by “server%#8221; (i.e. the first one):
+Remember, with multiple destination support, it is possible to have the same agent reporting to multiple different Log Insight instances.
+Still, configuration can only be done by “server” (i.e., the first one):

-I already covered the new raw event forwarding, but since I am listing all administrator UI changes, I figured I would mention this one.
+I already covered the new raw event forwarding, but I figured I would mention this one since I am listing all administrator UI changes.

 The add and save buttons for vSphere integration have been moved to the top.
 In addition, Log Insight now supports 15 vCenter integrations PER NODE.
-This means if you have a 12 node cluster then that cluster supports up to 180 vCenter integrations (previous maximum was 10 per cluster)!
+This means if you have a 12 node cluster, then that cluster supports up to 180 vCenter integrations (the previous maximum was 10 per cluster)!